Formatted Output

 As well as all the usual Lua format specifiers like %s

-Scribe recognises these extra ones to deal with tables.
+for strings, Scribe recognises extra ones to deal with tables.

 Specifier | Output from the Corresponding Table Argument |